vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Double-click start-windows-app.bat

 This will install all the Python packages.
-Then the myOfflineAi web app will open in your browser.
+Then the myOfflineAi app will open in your browser.
 The terminal will also open.

 6. Use the app